idready/A-La-Maison-Du-Bonheur/README.md

 Repo for a personal project i worked for.

-Here is the live version: alamaisondubonheur.fr
+Here is the live version: http://www.alamaisondubonheur.fr